hitokiri-mata/katacoda-courses/kubernetes-observability/cli-logging/finish.md

 - &#x2714; inspect Node logs,
 - &#x2714; inspect container logs across multiple Pods,
 - &#x2714; use some convenient command-line tools to view log aggregations.

-After this scenario, you may want to explore the _Logging with EFK_ scenario.

 ## References ##